-The airline is famous for its “Book the Cook” service where you can select your gourmet main course from a premium selection of dishes at least 24 hours before departure.
+The airline is famous for its “Book the Cook” service, where you can select your gourmet main course from a premium selection of dishes at least 24 hours before departure.
 Economy Class passengers also benefit from the airline’s dedication to gastronomy, with appetizers like potato salad with baby shrimp and entrées such as wok-fried chicken and bamboo shoots in sesame oil.

 The award-winning onboard chefs and food & beverage managers on Etihad are recruited from the finest Michelin-starred restaurants around the world.
 Their goal is to offer an in-flight dining experience that surpasses that of a five-star restaurant.
-The Mezoon Grille menu, available to Etihad’s First Class customers only, features a variety of premium produce, including beef, chicken, lamb and seafood, along with a range of delicate sauces, sides and delicious desserts, all of which are prepared to order.
+The Mezoon Grille menu, available to Etihad’s First Class customers only, features a variety of premium produce, including beef, chicken, lamb, and seafood, along with a range of delicate sauces, sides, and delicious desserts, all of which are prepared to order.
 For more on this take a look at our Etihad First and Business Class flight reviews.

-Whichever cabin you fly in, you will find that Etihad’s food is delicious and portions are always generous.
+Whichever cabin you fly in, you will find that Etihad’s food is delicious, and portions are always generous.

-We like that the Emirates regionally inspired menus are all presented on Royal Doulton fine bone china with Robert Welch cutlery.
-It is so good that you may be tempted to slip a set into your bag (cutlery not the bone china lol).
+We like that the Emirates regionally-inspired menus are all presented on Royal Doulton fine bone china with Robert Welch cutlery.
+It is so good that you may be tempted to slip a set into your bag (cutlery, not the bone china, lol).

 Meals in Business Class on Emirates is also very good, and on the A380 aircraft, premium passengers may also nibble on canapés in a wonderful bar-lounge at the rear of the plane.

-During the flight a small walk-up bar was set up in the galley near the exit door, which offered some fresh fruits, salty and sweet snacks.
-One could also order a mid-flight hot bite (e.g. beef stew with rice, which tasted excellent).
+During the flight, a small walk-up bar was set up in the galley near the exit door, which offered some fresh fruits, salty and sweet snacks.
+One could also order a mid-flight hot bite (e.g., beef stew with rice, which tasted excellent).

 Ninety minutes prior to arrival, a warm lunch was served.
 I choose the grilled chicken, served with tomato-basil sauce, vegetable couscous, green beans, and a side salad.
 Yum.
-Find out more in my United Airlines Business Class flight reviews.
+Find out more in our United Airlines Business Class flight reviews.

 We have flown on American Airlines in First on a number of occasions.
 I would describe the food as decent but not noteworthy.
 On my last flight in First, my meal was from the Flagship First food menu.
-I started off with the caviar and gazpacho.
+I started with the caviar and gazpacho.
 There was also a side of olives and beetroot chips.
 The caviar serving was quite small but tasty.
 The gazpacho had a bit too much of a ginger aftertaste for my liking.
 I ordered some salad with the Miso-Marinated Portobello for my starter.
 The mushroom was done quite well and was delicious.
 I was also impressed that they provided me with two mini-sized salt and pepper grinders.

 For my main course, I had the Braised Pork Belly with a side of Brussel sprouts and choy sum.
 The pork belly was tender and succulent, and the honey soy glaze was adequately flavourful.
 The side vegetables were nice and crunchy as well.
 A satisfying meal, but not great.

-If you fly American Airlines in Business Class, the food is tasty, although not as refined as compared to the gastronomic delights of the likes of Swiss, Singapore or Austrian Airlines.
+If you fly American Airlines in Business Class, the food is tasty, although not as refined as compared to the gastronomic delights of the likes of Swiss, Singapore, or Austrian Airlines.

 I wish my national airline had better food.
 I would happily put it in position one if I could justify that the food was good.
 But it isn’t.
 Within Europe their British Airways afternoon tea is a poor effort.
-The food internationally is adequate but nothing special as you can read in my British Airways First Class, Business Class and Premium Economy long-haul reviews.
+The food internationally is adequate but nothing special as you can read in our British Airways First Class, Business Class and Premium Economy long-haul reviews.